G-Node/python-odml/doc/tutorial.rst

 odML (open metadata Markup Language)
 ====================================

-odML (open metadata Markup Language) is an XML based file format, proposed by [Grewe et al. (2011) Front Neuroinform 5:16], in order to provide metadata in an organized, human- and machine-readable way.
-In this tutorial we will illustrate the conceptual design of odML and show hands-on how you can generate your own odML metadata collection.
-In addition, we demonstrate the advantages of using odML to screen large numbers of data sets according to selection criteria relevant for subsequent analyses.
-Well organized metadata management is a key component to guarantee reproducibility of experiments and to track provenance of performed analyses.
+odML (open metadata Markup Language) is a framework, proposed by [Grewe et al. (2011) Front Neuroinform 5:16], to organize and store experimental metadata in a human- and machine-readable, XML based format (odml).
+In this tutorial we will illustrate the conceptual design of the odML framework and show hands-on how you can generate your own odML metadata file collection.
+A well organized metadata management of your experiment is a key component to guarantee the reproducibility of your research and facilitate the provenance tracking of your analysis projects.

 What are metadata and why are they needed?
 	Metadata are data about data.
 They describe the conditions under which the